soffan-group16/matplotlib/report.md

 ## Overall experience

-What are your main take-aways from this project?
+### What are your main take-aways from this project?
 What did you learn?

+Combined with assignment 3, we have gained valuable experience in working with open source projects.
+Matplotlib was chosen for both assignments and because of this we learned more about how it works under the hood.

+One of the most valuable take-aways is learning to read code from other developers in a complex codebase.
+We learned from reading documentations, finding examples, and reading the source code directly to understand the problems presented in the issues and how certain parts of the software itself works.
+It also helps when interacting with other developers of the project as they are able to point us in the right direction or recommend certain ways to do things.
+We also learned how to conform to standards and to follow procedures for our work to be accepted into the project.

-How did you grow as a team, using the Essence standard to evaluate yourself?
+### How did you grow as a team, using the Essence standard to evaluate yourself?

+We think that we have improved as a team.
+For example in regards to the Essence standard we think that we have fulfilled "Procedures are in place to handle feedback on the team’s way of working." as we have discussions after receiving such feedback.
+We would discuss on how to improve our work and how to fulfill the requirements that are left.

+With this fulfilled we believe that we are on the Essence standard state of: In Place.
+From what we have experience we belive that the team is that our team members are using our way of working to accomplish the task at hand.

 *Optional (point 6): How would you put your work in context with best software engineering practice?*